UK challenger banks: who’s who (and what’s their tech)

 We’ll be revisiting and updating this list on a regular basis.
 If you have any additions to the list, please get in touch with our editorial team.

 A start-up bank for SMEs, based in Glasgow, Scotland.
-It plans to provide lending and savings facilities to businesses through its “relationship-based model” once it opens for business in early 2020.
+It focuses on providing lending and savings facilities to businesses through its “relationship-based model”.

-Michael Harriman, who oversaw the technology side at another SME challenger, Redwood Bank (see below), is now an IT advisor to AlbaCo.
+Its CEO is Rod Ashley.
+Whilst Michael Harriman, who oversaw the technology side at fellow SME challenger Redwood Bank, is now an IT advisor to AlbaCo.

 Allica Bank (formerly CivilisedBank)

-Originally known as CivilisedBank, the bank received its licence in May 2017, but relinquished it a year later to have more time to develop its technology platform.
-It then reapplied for a new licence.
+Originally known as CivilisedBank, this bank received its licence in May 2017, but relinquished it a year later to take more time developing its technology platform.
+It then reapplied for a new licence and received it in H2 2019.

-The bank plans to offer business current accounts with deposits, transaction banking, overdrafts, FX, investments, savings and loans.
+The bank offers business current accounts with deposits, transaction banking, overdrafts, FX, investments, savings and loans.

 In December 2018, the bank changed its name to Allica, which, it said, reflected its “repositioned digital and relationship offer”.
 It also ousted the original founder, Jason Scott.